syncfusion-content/ej2-angular-docs/ej2-angular/grid/pdf-export/pdf-export.md

 ## Exporting with cell and row spanning

-Exporting data from the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid with cell and row spanning maintains cell and row layout in the exported data.
+Exporting data from the Angular Data Grid with cell and row spanning maintains cell and row layout in the exported data.
 This feature is useful when the Grid contains merged cells or rows and the same structure needs preservation in the exported file.

 To achieve this, utilize the [rowSpan](https://ej2.syncfusion.com/angular/documentation/api/grid/querycellinfoeventargs#rowspan) and [colSpan](https://ej2.syncfusion.com/angular/documentation/api/grid/queryCellInfoEventArgs#colspan) properties in the [queryCellInfo](https://ej2.syncfusion.com/angular/documentation/api/grid#querycellinfo) event of the Grid.
 This event allows definition of span values for specific cells.
 Additionally, customize the appearance of Grid cells during export using the [pdfQueryCellInfo](https://ej2.syncfusion.com/angular/documentation/api/grid#pdfquerycellinfo) event of the Grid.